VIP5: Towards Multimodal Foundation Models for Recommendation: VIP5 Paradigm with Multimodal Personalized Prompts

 \subsection{Multimodal Personalized Prompts}

-A personalized prompt is a prompt that contains personalized fields for both users and items \cite{geng2022recommendation,li2022personalized}.
-The format of such fields can be either ID numbers or detailed descriptions.
-In our work, we aim to develop foundation models as a general-purpose interface to connect all available modalities that could be helpful for eliciting user preferences.
+A personalized prompt includes personalized fields for users and items \cite{geng2022recommendation,li2022personalized,li2023prompt}, with formats ranging from ID numbers to detailed descriptions.~In our work, we develop foundation models as a general-purpose interface to connect available modalities that could be helpful for eliciting user preferences.
 To facilitate this end, we propose ``multimodal personalized prompts''.
-Technically, we consider textual, visual, and personalization information as three example modalities in our multimodal personalized prompts (depicted in Figure~\ref{fig:framework}).
+Technically, we consider textual, visual, and personalization information as three example modalities in our multimodal personalized prompts (Figure~\ref{fig:framework}).

 Given an item image $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$, where $H$ and $W$ are the image height and width, we first adopt a visual encoder such as CLIP image branch~\cite{radford2021learning} to extract its feature $x \in \mathbb{R}^{d_{v}}$, where $d_{v}$ represents the visual feature dimension.
 To connect the image feature to other text-based tokens in a personalized prompt, as illustrated in Figure~\ref{fig:framework}(c), we design a mapping network $f$ with two linear layers to transfer the original image feature to $k$ image tokens: $p_1, \ldots, p_k=f(x)$.
 Then we append the image tokens to their corresponding item tokens to construct a multimodal personalized field $\mathcal{M}$: